Boat-In Beaches & Campsites

 Arizona State Parks Boat-In Campsites

-Arizona State Parks has 28 primitive boat-in campsites along Lake Havasu.
-State campsites have a $15 day use fee Mon-Thurs, $20 Fri-Sun and State holidays.
+Arizona State Parks has 32 primitive boat-in campsites along Lake Havasu.
+Fees are $10 day use fee Mon-Thurs, $15 Fri-Sun and holidays.
 All day-use must end at dusk.
-Boat-in camping fees are $20 per vessel, 7 days a week (for a full fee schedule, click here).
-Most sites have picnic table, shade cover, pit toilet, and trash can.
-State Parks request that you pack out all trash.
-No firepits or campfires year-round, however, propane stoves are acceptable.
+Boat-in overnight camping fees are $20 per vessel, 7 days a week.
+All sites have a picnic table, pit toilet, barbecue grill, and trash can; some have ramadas.
+State Parks requests that you pack out all trash.
+No firepits or campfires year-round; however, propane stoves are acceptable.
 Availability is on a first-come, first-served basis.
 Each campsite is equipped with an “iron ranger” in which you fill out a simple form and leave cash or a check for your stay.
 A single stay may last up to 14 days at which point, campers must end their stay or move to another site at least 25 miles away.
 Each site is equipped with trash cans and recycling bins which are maintained by the BLM.
 Contact Arizona State Parks for specific site information.

 Arizona State Parks